-Even today, advertisers, marketers, and businessmen rely a lot on their email lists.
-But the challenge is how do you build a list that has a relevant audience that will engage with your brand and offerings.
+Even today, advertisers, marketers, and business people rely greatly on their email lists.
+But the challenge is how do you build a list with a relevant audience that will engage with your brand and offerings.

-Time and again, research has shown that email is one of the most valuable assets to any kind of business, providing a great return on investment.
+Time and again, research has shown that email is one of the most valuable assets to any business, providing a ROI of 51.52 USD.
 The biggest reason you should set up an email list today is that it works!

 When people sign up for a list, it is a powerful signal of their potential to develop an intent to buy, and that is why you create a customer journey through your emails.

-The other highly eventful challenge is to retain your audience once you get them on your list.
+- The other highly eventful challenge is to retain your audience once you get them on your list.
 This means keeping them engaged with relevant content and emails without being spammy.